Neunerlei/container-autowiring-declaration/README.md

 ```

 ## Postcardware
-You're free to use this package, but if it makes it to your production environment we highly appreciate you sending us a postcard from your hometown, mentioning which of our package(s) you are using.
+You're free to use this package, but if it makes it to your production environment I highly appreciate you sending me a postcard from your hometown, mentioning which of our package(s) you are using.

-Our address is: LABOR.digital - Fischtorplatz 21 - 55116 Mainz, Germany
+You can find my address [here](https://www.neunerlei.eu/).

-We publish all received postcards on our [company website](https://labor.digital).
+Thank you :D